jsking2920/67443-App/README.md

 Playlists created with Spotify's web API can take a few minutes to become visible in the Spotify App or web player, even though they have been created.
 This lag is purely on Spotify's end.
-Force quitting the Spotify app and reopening it will make it pull newly created playlists from the server.
+Force quitting the Spotify app and reopening it will make it pull newly created playlists from the server. <br>

+To better test out the calendar feature, ping Scott and Shayan in our slack channel so that we can add some fake songs to your history in firebase as though you had chosen a song on those days. <br>

 ### Attributions
 - Built with SpotifyAPI by Peter Schorn (https://github.com/Peter-Schorn/SpotifyAPI)